 From NYC, to South Korea, to Estonia, our Flixel Wizards span across the globe to create a tight knit community of talented creators, teachers, and innovators.
 Choosing this small group of individuals wasn’t an easy task.
-We have so many incredible cinemagraph and timelapse gurus in our Flixel Community that work each day to create stunning content that inspires.
+We have so many incredible cinemagraph and timelapse gurus in our Flixel Community that use our products to create stunning content that inspires.
 Without them, our business wouldn’t exist.
 But, what makes Flixel Wizard, Virgo Haan, so special?
 Let’s find out.

 Three years ago I quit my nine to five work and dedicated myself to living photos.